 Without packing cubes, your clothes can unroll, move around, bunch up, and develop wrinkles more easily.
 If you’re worried about wrinkles, don’t use compression packing cubes.
 These compress your clothes, making wrinkles worse.

 If you find that your clothes are wrinkled when you unpack, try hanging them in the bathroom while you shower.
 The steam from the shower can help to loosen some of the wrinkles.
 Of course, if your hotel room comes with an iron, you can iron the wrinkles out.
-For more ideas, check out this guide to removing wrinkles while traveling.

 Winner: It depends on the type of clothing and fabric.
 Generally, clothes wrinkle less when rolled.
 Some items wrinkle less when folded.
 It’s best to roll casual clothes and fold formal clothes.
 Generally, you should fold natural fabrics.
 You should roll synthetic fabrics.